 Our Mission

-To build an alliance of leaders in higher education fostering the development of midlife transition programs on college campuses around the world, by providing networking opportunities, resources, advice and support.
+To build an alliance of leaders in higher education fostering the development and sustainability of midlife transition programs on college campuses around the world, by providing networking opportunities, resources, advice and support.

 Testimonials from in-class participants